Epsom to Chandlers Cross

-Sunday - Leg One – Leg One – The event starts from the delightful Woodcote Park with cars being flagged away in front of the impressive country home of the Royal Automobile Club following completion of the British Grand Prix with Club Members watching from the terrace before tackling a special test up the infamous Captains Drive before heading out into the leafy lanes of Surrey, en route to the overnight halt in Wokefield Park, near Mortimer.
+Sunday - Leg One – The event starts from the delightful Woodcote Park with cars being flagged away in front of the impressive country home of the Royal Automobile Club following completion of the British Grand Prix with Club Members watching from the terrace before tackling a special test up the infamous Captains Drive before heading out into the leafy lanes of Surrey, en route to the overnight halt in Wokefield Park, near Mortimer.

 Competitors will tackle a short regularity to get into the spirit of the event - this will also provide a chance to ensure all the equipment is working correctly ready for the next days of competition that follow.

-Monday - Leg Two – Leg Two – The start sees us initially heading south west from the start hotel before we tackle two regularities through the Inkpen area, these sections will be recognisable to some of the crews who have competed on the event previously before taking in coffee at a recently refurbished Public House, quaintly named The Jack Russell.
+Monday - Leg Two – The start sees us initially heading south west from the start hotel before we tackle two regularities through the Inkpen area, these sections will be recognisable to some of the crews who have competed on the event previously before taking in coffee at a recently refurbished Public House, quaintly named The Jack Russell.

-Once refreshed, a short regularity to keep your mind occupied then a long run down south skirting Stonehenge before a short run over the downs near Shaftsbury and onto Lunch at the Royal signals museum at Blandford Camp.
-Immediately after lunch we head south the Bovington Tank ranges for a brace of tests.
+Once refreshed, a short regularity to keep your mind occupied then a long run down south skirting Stonehenge before a short run over the downs near Shaftsbury and onto lunch at the Royal Signals museum at Blandford Camp.
+Immediately after lunch we head south to the Bovington Tank ranges for a brace of tests.
 Following this, crews will be taking the cars across country through the rolling Dorset hills and a short regularity before we arrive at the afternoon coffee stop at the Clay Pigeon Raceway where you will be able to watch your fellow competitors throwing their cars around the test.

-We then wind our way northwards towards the overnight hotel before one final regularity on the Somerset levels and a run over the Mendip Hills and through to the overnight halt at Cadbury house south of Bristol
+We then wind our way northwards towards the overnight hotel before one final regularity on the Somerset levels and a run over the Mendip Hills and through to the overnight halt at Cadbury House south of Bristol.

-Our route takes us through Chepstow and onward taking in two regularities as we travel across the Heads of the Valleys and over the first Welsh hills of the event, this will include a trip around the Tal-y-Bont reservoir before a stop off at the Penderyn Distillery for a brief coffee stop.
+Our route takes us through Chepstow and onward taking in two regularities as we travel across the Heads of the Valleys and over the first Welsh hills of the event.
+This will include a trip around the Tal-y-Bont reservoir before a stop off at the Penderyn Distillery for a brief coffee stop.
 Following this, there will be a classic regularity in the the wondrous mountains of the Brecon Beacons National Park.

-The final action of the day sees the cars venture on to the Sennybridge Army Training Area, a large military training facility where we have arranged two wonderful tests on the open roads and a private land regularity using the infamous Epynt Ranges.
+The final action of the day sees the cars venture onwards to the Sennybridge Army Training Area, a large military training facility where we have arranged two wonderful tests on the open roads and a private land regularity using the infamous Epynt Ranges.
 This has been used for numerous rally events over the years and allows us to make a short run into our overnight halt at the iconic Metropole Hotel in Llandrindod Wells where the crews will spend the next two nights.

 Today is all about classic mountain roads and immediately after lunch there is a regularity which runs alongside the Nant-y-Moch reservoir ending up in Tal-y-Bont.
 Following this, a link section takes us through Machynlleth and over the Dylife mountain road for another regularity around the borders of Clywedog Dam, before a brief respite at a small rural public house.

-From Gregynog, we go over more hills to Llanfair Caereinion and a short regularity down the Cwm Nant-y-Meichiaid before a run over the border back into England for tests at the iconic Loton Park hill climb.
+From Gregynog, we go over more hills to Llanfair Caereinion and a short regularity down the Cwm Nant-y-Meichiaid before a run over the border back into England for tests at the iconic Loton Park Hill climb.
 This was the birthplace of our Clerk of the Course who was born directly opposite the gates to the hill climb.
 Lunch is served at Rowton Castle Hotel, a venue we visited on the first modern running of the Royal Automobile Club 1000 Mile Trial.

 After lunch, we will be passing north of Shrewsbury before a regularity taking in a small bit of private land at the behest of Major Hayes, a gentleman who has extensive history of competing in motorsport events.
 So much so that whilst having a coffee with him over his kitchen table he informed us that he was class winner in the 1953 London Rally - whilst in the police and in his Triumph TR3 patrol car - a picture of which is proudly on displayed in his study.